jishanshaikh4/reversed-chess/README.md

 # Reversed Chess
 > A reverse engineered* chess implementation where the main goal is to lose.
 Try to lose!
+Play [here.](https://jsfiddle.net/qLejxauc/)

 > A version of this repository can also be found [here (Codepen.io).](https://codepen.io/jishanshaikh4/pen/zLQLQR)